jrandj/redhat/README.md

     * A GUI called the SELinux Troubleshooter can be accessed using the *sealert* command.
 This allows SELinux denial messages to be analysed and provides recommendations on how to fix issues.

+### Manage containers

+1. Find and retrieve container images from a remote registry

+1. Inspect container images

+1. Perform container management using commands such as podman and skopeo

+1. Perform basic container management such as running, starting, stopping, and listing running containers

+1. Run a service inside a container

+1. Configure a container to start automatically as a systemd service

+1. Attach persistent storage to a container

 ### Exercises

 1. Recovery and Practise Tasks